rnato35/one-click-aws-eks/blog-post-dev-to.md

 ### 3. One-click deploy!

-GitHub Actions automatically runs `terraform apply` and deploys:
+GitHub Actions automatically runs the unified deployment workflow:
-- Complete networking infrastructure
-- EKS cluster with Fargate profiles
-- AWS Load Balancer Controller
+- **Infrastructure phase**: Complete networking, EKS cluster, Load Balancer Controller
-- Sample nginx website with ALB
+- **Applications phase**: nginx sample app with ingress and load balancer
-- IAM Groups and RBAC roles for access control
+- **All in one workflow**: No need to manage separate deployments

 ---